crowdwave/sasquatch/README.md

 **Request Body:**
 - `queue_name` (string, required): The name of the queue.
-- `visibility_timeout` (integer, required): The time in seconds to hide the message from other dequeue calls.
+- `visibility_timeout` (integer, optional): The time in seconds to hide the message from other dequeue calls.
+Defaults to 30 seconds, with a minimum of 0 seconds and a maximum of 12 hours (43200 seconds).
 - `database_poll_interval` (integer, optional): The interval in seconds to poll the database, between 1 and 5.
 Default is 1.

 **Curl Examples:**